FranciscoGLuque/FranciscoGLuque/README.md

 - 🔭 I’m currently working on my life adventure
 - 🌱 I’m currently learning more python
-- 📫 How to reach me: github or discord
+- 📫 How to reach me: github, LinkedIn or discord

 🚀 Key Skills: